andrewbankston/project-one/README.md

 ##### Timeframe: 2015-2021

 ##### Sample Questions/Types of Graphs
-* What ipacts crash type the most?
+* What impacts crash type the most?
 	* Crash type vs lighting
 	* Bar graph for first crash type
 	* Frequency of crashes at specific time of day